realerikrani/nvdr/README.md

 Notes
 -----

 The package includes preprocessed data obtained from XML Version 2.0 data from <https://nvd.nist.gov/vuln/data-feeds#CVE_FEED> as of 7 October 2017 covering vulnerability entries from CVE-2011 to CVE-2016.
-Users have the possibility to extract data on their own as well with the package's function `get_nvd_entries`(for example, `get_nvd_entries(c("nvdcve-2.0-2013.xml","nvdcve-2.0-2015.xml"))`)
+Users have the possibility to extract data on their own without creating any objects as well with the package's function `get_nvd_entries`(for example, `get_nvd_entries(c("nvdcve-2.0-2013.xml","nvdcve-2.0-2015.xml"))`).